Gab601/rss-less/README.md

 ## How It Works

 1. The GitHub Action runs daily at 7:00 AM UTC (cron: `0 7 * * *`)
-2. The script reads URLs from [urls.txt](urls.txt)
+2. The script reads URLs from the `TRACKED_URLS` GitHub secret
 3. For each URL:
    - Fetches the current webpage content
+   - Calculates a SHA-256 hash of the content
-   - Compares it with the previous snapshot (stored in `snapshots/`)
+   - Compares the hash with the previous snapshot hash (stored in `snapshots/`)
-   - If changed, adds the URL to the notification list
+   - If the hash changed, adds the URL to the notification list
-   - Saves the new snapshot
+   - Saves the new hash
 4. If any changes were detected, sends an email notification
-5. Commits updated snapshots back to the repository
+5. Commits updated snapshot hashes back to the repository

+**Privacy Features:**
+- URLs are stored as GitHub secrets, not in the repository
+- Only SHA-256 hashes are stored, not the actual webpage content
+- Your tracked URLs remain private

 ## Customization